atbcb/ICTTestingBaseline/BaselineRequirementTemplate.md

-The text below provides the template for the revised Baseline requirements, incorporating the structure for the ACT test rule format.
+The text below provides the template for the revised Baseline requirements aligning the testing process with the 4.0 DHS Trusted Tester Process.
+This template does not yet incorporate the structure for the ACT test rule format <https://w3c.github.io/wcag-act/act-rules-format.html>.

-For additional guidance on the ACT test rule format itself, go to <https://w3c.github.io/wcag-act/act-rules-format.html>

-Section-specific instruction to be added.

 See [15.
-Headings](docs/15Headings.md) as a sample of a completed Baseline Requirement section with ACT-formatted test rules included.
+Headings](docs/15Headings.md) as a sample of a completed Baseline Requirement section.

 # Baseline Requirement Number and Title
 ## Requirement